Surviving Death Warmed Over

 I’ve been reading through the

-(another slough, but important if one cares about making sure town hall’s activities and actions reflect what one wishes see being done by one’s town government).
+[2022 Draft Budget for the Town of Midland (Ontario)]( (another slough, but important if one cares about making sure town hall’s activities and actions reflect what one wishes see being done by one’s town government).

 Unfortunately due to being a ’little’ under the weather, I missed the public meeting for the Council Task Force on Affordable Housing, which apparently was not well attended.
 The truth is though, that I didn’t expect to have much to say or add as the report to council and the work they have been doing has been quite thorough.
 I suspect that is true for many people who still support the work.

-I also slept a lot, and struggled to get to shovelling the driveway after a multiple days of signifcant weather events (equals ridiculous amounts of snow).
+I also slept a lot, and struggled to get to shovelling the driveway after a multiple days of significant weather events (equals ridiculous amounts of snow).
 I wasn’t terribly effective at that and I’ve realized without a snow blower or getting someone to do the bulk of the work, there is no way I’m going to keep up this winter.
 The side effects of medication I have to take certainly don’t help with that.

 Despite that I am hoping to find a flexible enough work arrangement that I am able to capitalize on my ability to get stuff done, just not on a 9 to 5, chair-warming/timekeeping basis.